 Source: Dr. Berg, Mayo Clinic and Harvard Health.

 ∑ Protein consumption formula: 0.36 * Your weight in Pounds = your minimum daily protein intake.
-For Metric system – 0.8g * your weight in KG = your minimum daily protein intake.
+For the Metric system – 0.8g * your weight in KG = your minimum daily protein intake.

 How much protein to consume with each meal?